- Campus Conflict Workshop Series - Fall 2021 - Spring 2022

 Join online or enter Zoom code 968 8659 7964.

-The election may be over, but discussing politics or any difficult topic can still be stressful, particularly when people disagree.
+In our increasingly polarized society, discussing political issues or any difficult topic can be uncomfortable, stressful, and challenging.
 However, there are ways to discuss differences with respect while searching for common ground and affirming the importance of relationships.
-This workshop will help you learn how to survive political conversations, particularly with people whose opinions differ from your own.
+This workshop will help you learn how to survive challenging conversations, particularly with people whose opinions differ from your own.

 "Deep Dive" workshops are free for Missouri State faculty and staff, but seats are limited and pre-registration is required.
 In these expanded sessions participants can explore topics related to communication and conflict management in depth through lecture, discussion, and activities.
 These sessions are approved for Master Advisor credit.
 The CDR's Spring 2021 offerings include the following: